gsoules/MkDocs/digital-archive/docs/administrator/omeka-elements.md

 ## Arrange element order
-You can control the order in which elements appear when you are editing an item.
+You can control the order in which elements (i.e., your metatdata fields) appear when you are editing an item.
 When editing, the Dublin Core elements appear first, followed by the other elements.
 You arrange the order within each of these two groups as explained below.